Ride2Rail/trias-extractor/README.md

 6. Parse the `OfferItemContext` for each Trias `Ticket` obtaining a dictionary of key-value pairs bound to specific `model.TripLeg`s associated to the `model.OfferItem`

 **Notes**:
-- _Step 1_: a UUID is automatically assigned to each request received by the `trias-extractor` and used as id for the `model.Request` object
+- _Step 1_: if not provided in a parameter, a UUID is automatically assigned to each request received by the `trias-extractor` and used as id for the `model.Request` object
 - _Step 5_: a `model.Offer` can be associated with no `model.OfferItem` if a purchase is not needed to perform the trip
 - _Step 6_: If the `OfferItemContext` contains a composite key, the assumption is that it is composed as `oic_key:leg_id` and the parsed value should be associated only with the `model.TripLeg` having the provided `leg_id`.
 In all the other cases the value parsed is associated to all the `model.TripLeg`s associated with the `model.OfferItem`.
 The information extracted from the `OfferItemContext` is merged with the `Attribute`s parsed for each `model.TripLeg`.